KDE/documentation-docs-kdenlive-org/project_and_asset_management/project_bin/project_bin_use_folders.rst

 |target_audio|:
    Select this if you want this folder to receive all audio captures

+.. .. versionadded:: 26.04 Add Clip

+:guilabel:`Add Clip`
+   :doc:`Add clip or folder </project_and_asset_management/project_bin/clips>`

 |create_folder|:
    Creates a new folder.
 If nothing has been selected in the bin, a new folder is created at the bin level.
 If a folder has been selected, a new folder underneath the selected one is created.

+|rename|:
+   Renames the folder.
+Keyboard shortcut is :kbd:`F2`.
+You can also just double-click the folder name in the bin

 |delete_folder|:
    Deletes the selected folder.